How to Store Your Truffle

 If you wish to infuse any product that has a high fat content, it is possible to do so just by storing the truffle in a container with whatever you wish to infuse.

-It is best to keep your truffle in a small container with the rice / oatmeal, and set that whole container into a larger sealed container with whatever you wish to infuse.
+It is best to keep your truffle in a small container wrapped in parchment, and set that whole container into a larger sealed container with whatever you wish to infuse.

 Truffle Butter Recipe